aws-samples/iam-identity-center-team/docs/docs/deployment/configuration/policies.md

 Before users can request temporary elevated access in TEAM, a user with the **admin** persona needs to set up the application.
 This includes defining eligibility and approval policies.
 A user takes on the **admin** persona if they are a member of the **TEAM admin** Identity Center group specified during TEAM deployment.
 {: .important}

-Refer to the [policy definition]({% link docs/overview/policies.md %}) section for more information on TEAM policies
+Refer to the [policy overview]({% link docs/overview/policies.md %}) section for more information on TEAM policies

 ## Eligibility policy configuration